 UAS can be used at local levels, and for smaller areas, for precision applications for Agriculture monitoring and operations, Urban and City Management, Property Tax assessment, Forest mensuration (Karnataka Forest Department has tried out examples for this), Mine monitoring and management, traffic monitoring and civic operations, Disaster management, Archaeological site mapping, infrastructure planning and assessment and many others.

 Applications of UAS have high potential – especially at local grass-root level of panchayats, villages, cities, industrial areas, traffic corridors, mines and sites etc. There are examples of UAS applications – though in pockets and demonstrative, very few are holistically operational.
 There is also a lack of an end-to-end standard operating procedure which address permission/clearances, technical configuration, types of UAS, different types of sensors and data collection systems and its best usage, UAS flying and data collection, UAS data analysis and information extraction, linking to decision support etc.

 Policies for UAS are still under grappling in various nations – the UAS systems have to be “fit into” the already well-established aviation sector and the stringent aviation safety/security procedures are seen as a benchmark for UAS systems.
 Thus, challenges do exist for UAS Policies.

 C-SAG aims to DEMONSTRATE AND ESTABLISH END-TO-END PRACTICES AND STANDARD OPERATING PROCEDURES FOR USING UAS IN GOVERNANCE.
 Our studies bring out the use and application of UAS in a systematic manner; show how UAS can produce autonomous, precise, cost-effective, up-to-date information AND model the information from UAS in a “specific processing” to generate the GOVERNANCE INFORMATION.
-Some of the areas in whihc C-SAG works for UAS applications and anlytics are:
+Some of the areas in which C-SAG works for UAS applications and anlaytics are: